-For a more detailed outline on RPE, including class tables, a defect checklist and information on cleaning and disinfecting, see the ProChoice Respiratory Protection Training Guide.
+For a more detailed outline on RPE, including class tables, a defect checklist and information on cleaning and disinfecting, see the ProChoice Respiratory Protection Safety Guide.

 Breathing may be something you do without thinking, however protecting you or your workers with the appropriate respiratory protective equipment (RPE) should be top of mind.

 The high exposure levels to airborne carcinogens such as wood and cement dust in construction and agricultural industries and the resurgence of black lung in Queensland miners are some examples of why it is critical that RPE is fit for purpose.

 Australian Standards state that where RPE is required, a respiratory protection program must be established and should take into account the selection, use and maintenance of RPE.

 Of course, PPE is the last line of defence in the hierarchy of control and more effective strategies, such as hazard elimination or engineering controls should – where possible – always be implemented before and in conjunction with RPE.

 But even with other controls in place, RPE is critical.

 When selecting the appropriate RPE, the contaminant, task and operator should all be considered.